 - Dark, leafy greens like spinach

 Of course, there are several plant-based foods that dogs should never eat.
-So before you feed your dog a vegan diet, you’ll need to research properly.
+So before you feed your dog a vegan diet, you must research properly.

 In addition to dog-friendly foods, a vegan dog diet needs a careful lookout for amino acids, minerals, and vitamins.
-Therefore, it’s important to consult with a pet nutritionist to choose the right quantities and types of food and supplements to give all the essential nutrients.
+Therefore, it’s essential to consult with a pet nutritionist to choose the right quantities and types of food and supplements to give all the vital nutrients.

 Good nutrition will always be the primary key to your dog’s health.
-If you are a first-time dog owner, start researching the foods that are safe and also those that are dangerous to your pet.
-Of course, you can cook your own dog food.
-This way, you can ensure that it is safe and suitable to eat.
+If you are a first-time dog owner, start researching your pet’s safe and dangerous foods.
+Then, of course, you can cook your dog food.
+This way, you can ensure that it is safe and suitable.

 If you have a vegan dog, here are some benefits you should look out for: